nirvanaos/core/readme.md

 ### Source

-This folder contains sources and headers for the CoreLib.
+Sources and headers for the CoreLib.
 CoreLib is a library of different core classes that may be tested separately, without the Core build.